jerrycyip/emaily/client/README.md

 # Overview

-This client specific readme includes boilerplate details pre-packaged with the 'create-react-app' toolchain that is used for creating Emaily's client front end.
-For overall project specifics and details please reference the readme included in the top-level directory of this repository.
+This client specific readme includes boilerplate details pre-packaged with the 'create-react-app' toolchain that is used for creating Emaily's front end client.
+For overall project specifics and details please reference the separate readme provided in the top-level directory of this repository.

 # Getting Started with Create React App